An Army at Dawn:

 By Mike Bennighof, Ph.D.

 There are a handful of campaigns that have topped the wish lists of Panzer Grenadier fans for years.
 We’ve provided most of these: Kursk, France 1940, the fall of Berlin.
-And now we’re polishing off one of the most anticipated, the U.S. Army’s role in the desert war.
+One of the most anticipated has been the U.S. Army’s role in the desert war.
 An Army at Dawn covers not only the American campaign in Tunisia, but also includes the Vichy/Free French (same guys, different sides), British, Germans and Italians.

 At the heart of any game are its rules: they are the software that makes all of that pretty hardware go.
 An Army at Dawn carries the new Fourth Edition rules for Panzer Grenadier, streamlined for even easier play but continuing all the same concepts that have made the series so popular.
 If you’ve played a Panzer Grenadier game, you’ll be able to play this one as soon as you open the box, pick a scenario and set it up.
 If not, you can learn how in just a few minutes.
 This time out there are full-color play aids, and a new marker sheet that’s best described as “very colorful.”